 The other issue with owing money at tax time is penalties.
 It’s important to remember that the income tax system in the US is a pay-as-you-go system.
 This means you should pay in as you earn each quarter.
 Not filing on time can also add penalties.
 Make sure you file on time or extend by the original due date in order to avoid late filing payments.

-Problem #2: You didn’t file on time Solution: Get organized
+Tax Time Problem #2: You didn’t file on time

 Did you extend your return?
 Generally, that’s no problem.
 If you have multiple K-1s or have a complicated tax return, it’s nice to get additional time to file the return.
 That said, if you extended because you waited until the last minute or didn’t have your files organized, then now is the time to start getting things organized for next year.

 Are you staying up on your bookkeeping?
 Do you have a bookkeeping system?
 Google docs can easily get out of hand and disorganized.
 Consider software tools like Táve.
 Keeping track of income and expenses in Táve not only helps you keep on top of bookkeeping, it helps you know the financial health of your business at any time enabling you to make informed financial business decisions.